gcpjedi/google-k8s-workshop-v2/modules/03-configure-gke.md

 ## Deploy an IP Alias Cluster

-Let's run the following 2 commands and compare the network ranges that are assigned to Kubernetes Pods and Kubernetes Nodes.
+Let's run the following 2 commands and compare the network ranges that are assigned to Kubernetes Pods and Kubernetes nodes.

 ```shell
 gcloud compute instances list | grep new-pool